lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 __Chapter \ref{forever_together}__ (\nameref{forever_together} on page \pageref{forever_together}) describes the genomics of the main _Azolla_ symbiont: _N. azollae_, using the genomes assembled in chapter \ref{hidden_treasures}.
 All _N. azollae_ share near identical genomes and gene content, indicating they are the same species of _N. azollae_, hosted in various _Azolla_ species.
-~~Their phylogeny confirms they have co-evolved with their hosts.~~ The _N. azollae_ genome is degraded due to high pseudogene content.
+The _N. azollae_ genome is degraded due to high pseudogene content.
 Pseudogenation is caused by high transposon activity early in the symbiosis, but has since then slowed down.
 A _N. azollae_ specific gene set was identified comparing many near complete genomes in the Nostocales family.